 In the past 15 years, Nicnac has produced over 400 episodes across their main podcast and their FSRideAlong Series.
 Nicnac has also volunteered her time in her community to produce and host audio content for radio and streaming media.

-She is an all-around geek for knowledge and system design.
-They are extremely passionate about social justice and favor societal structures that ensure individual needs are met and work out communal concerns through Dynamic Governance.
-They are currently serving as an organizing council member of The Chico, California chapter of The Democratic Socialists of America.
+She is an all-around geek for learning about the world and its systems.
+As a result, she is extremely passionate about social justice and favors societal structures that ensure individual needs are met while working out communal concerns through Dynamic Governance and related processes.
+She is currently serving as an organizing council member of The Chico, California chapter of The Democratic Socialists of America.

 Nicnac shares and knows the value of The Creative Commons approach to intellectual creations.